Last updated November 1st, 2018.

 Either way, the country’s economic development is progressing well.
 But there are still risks for companies wanting to invest in Myanmar.

-Poor infrastructure, an undersupply of office buildings, lack of skilled employees, and government bureaucracy all lead to major challenges which foreign businesses must overcome.
+Poor infrastructure, low supply of quality office buildings, lack of trained employees, and government bureaucracy lead to big challenges that foreign businesses in Myanmar must overcome.

 Skip the Next Western Recession